gamlss-dev/gamlss2/README.md

-# gamlss.experimental
+# gamlss2
-gamlss.experimental: Development of new infrastructures for GAMLSS.
+gamlss2: Development of new infrastructures for GAMLSS.